Adani Power shares hit lower circuit, again. Should you buy on dips?

 Manoj Dalmia, Founder and Director, Proficient Equities, said, "Investors can avoid the stock currently as it is under selling pressure.
 Investors can consider buying it at lower levels at Rs 250."

 On the earnings front, Adani Power reported a consolidated net profit of Rs 696 crore for the September quarter (Q2) 2022-23.
 The Adani Group firm incurred a net loss of Rs 231 crore in the corresponding quarter of the previous fiscal.
-Total income climbed 52 per cent to Rs 8,446 crore against Rs 5,572 crore in the September quarter 2021-22.
+Total income climbed 52 per cent to Rs 8,446 crore against Rs 5,572 crore in the September quarter of 2021-22.

 All seven listed Adani Group entities traded lower today in late-morning deals.
-In addition to Adani Power, shares of Adani Wilmar, Adani Transmission, Adani Ports, Adani Total Gas, Adani Green and Adani Enterprises dropped as much as 6.61 per cent.
+In addition to Adani Power, shares of Adani Wilmar, Adani Transmission, Adani Ports, Adani Total Gas, Adani Green and Adani Enterprises also dropped as much as 6.61 per cent.

 Meanwhile, Indian equity benchmarks fell sharply, dragged by state-owned lenders, metals and automobile stocks.